revolist/revogrid-docs/compare/bryntum-gantt-alternative.md

 const faqItems = [
   {
     title: 'Is RevoGrid a Bryntum Gantt alternative?',
     description: 'Yes.
-RevoGrid Gantt supports task trees, WBS, summary tasks, milestones, dependencies, lead and lag, automatic and manual scheduling, calendars, constraints, baselines, critical path, resources, assignments, timeline editing, and zoom.
+RevoGantt supports task trees, WBS, summary tasks, milestones, dependencies, lead and lag, automatic and manual scheduling, calendars, constraints, baselines, critical path, resources, assignments, timeline editing, and zoom.
 It is best evaluated as a grid-native alternative rather than a drop-in API replacement.', },
   {
-    title: 'Which is better: RevoGrid Gantt or Bryntum Gantt?',
+    title: 'Which is better: RevoGantt or Bryntum Gantt?',
     description: 'Choose RevoGrid when the Gantt must be deeply embedded in a custom, data-heavy product and you want one grid foundation across scheduling and non-scheduling screens.
 Choose Bryntum when you want a mature specialist Gantt with a headless scheduling engine and more turnkey project-management tooling.', },
   {
-    title: 'Is RevoGrid Gantt cheaper than Bryntum Gantt?',
+    title: 'Is RevoGantt cheaper than Bryntum Gantt?',
     description: 'Based on public prices reviewed in July 2026, RevoGrid Pro Advanced starts at $499 per developer per year, while Bryntum Gantt starts at $940.
 The final cost depends on developer count, number of products, support, and the license terms your application requires.
 Always verify current vendor pricing.', },
   {
     title: 'Does RevoGrid support all four dependency types?',
     description: 'Yes.
-RevoGrid Gantt supports finish-to-start, start-to-start, finish-to-finish, and start-to-finish dependencies, along with lead/lag, dependency validation, and dependency editing.', },
+RevoGantt supports finish-to-start, start-to-start, finish-to-finish, and start-to-finish dependencies, along with lead/lag, dependency validation, and dependency editing.', },
   {
-    title: 'Does RevoGrid Gantt support resources and critical path?',
+    title: 'Does RevoGantt support resources and critical path?',
     description: 'Yes.
 RevoGrid documents resources, assignments, resource planning, leveling and overload diagnostics, as well as critical-path calculation, slack, and baselines.
 Teams needing a specific utilization histogram or cost workflow should validate it in a proof of concept.', },
   {
-    title: 'Can I use RevoGrid Gantt with React, Vue, Angular, or Svelte?',
+    title: 'Can I use RevoGantt with React, Vue, Angular, or Svelte?',
     description: 'Yes.
 RevoGrid uses a Web Component core and provides integrations for React, Vue, Angular, Svelte, JavaScript, and TypeScript projects.', },
   {
-    title: 'Is RevoGrid Gantt open source?',
+    title: 'Is RevoGantt open source?',
     description: 'The RevoGrid core data grid is MIT-licensed.
 Gantt is a commercial module included in RevoGrid Pro Advanced.', },
   {